chetanchauhan0410/Employee-Central/README.md

 5. Uses localstorage for showing and updating employee data.

 ## Get Started
+1. Install node js and angular (5 or above recommended).
-1. After cloning or downloading code.
+2. After cloning or downloading code.
 Install required packages by :-
   > npm install
+3. Run command
-2. Run command > ng serve
+  > ng serve
-3. For login use guest credentials 'guest@guestdomain.com' and 'Guest@123'
+4. For login use guest credentials 'guest@guestdomain.com' and 'Guest@123'